Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Introduction

 \section{Introduction}

-Rapid advancement of MLLMs has been accompanied by an increase in the number of benchmarks.
+Rapid advancement of MLLMs has been accompanied by a significant increase in the number of evaluation benchmarks.
 A recent survey~\citep{li2024survey} identified over 200 multi-modal benchmarks.
-However, this growth has not been accompanied by a systematic investigation into what these datasets measure.
-This means that relationships, redundancies, and unique contributions across and within the benchmarks are not well understood.
-It is often unclear whether a new dataset improves multi-modal evaluation or is largely redundant with existing benchmarks.
-This ambiguity makes the selection of benchmarks for model evaluation a significant challenge.
+However, this growth has not been accompanied by a systematic investigation of what these datasets measure.
+This means the relationships, redundancies, and unique contributions across and within the benchmarks are not well understood.
+It is unclear whether a new dataset improves multi-modal evaluation or is redundant with existing benchmarks.
+This ambiguity makes benchmark selection for model evaluation a significant challenge.

 For example, datasets such as AI2D~\citep{kembhavi2016diagram}, ChartQA~\citep{masry2022chartqa}, BLINK~\citep{fu2024blink}, RealworldQA~\citep{grokv2024}, $V^*$ Bench~\citep{wu2024v}, TextVQA~\citep{singh2019towards} were included in the Gemini 1.5 evaluation~\citep{team2024gemini}, but were omitted from Gemini 2.5~\citep{comanici2025gemini} with little justification for the changes.
 Such inconsistencies in evaluation protocols are common~\citep{grokv2024, commandA2025}, making it difficult to determine whether the reported gains in performance represent true advances in capability or simply adaptation to a different set of benchmark artifacts.

 This lack of understanding has led to an inefficient cycle of benchmark development.
-New datasets are created to address specific uni-modal dependencies~\citep{agrawal2018don}, which in turn are found to have new and unforeseen artifacts~\citep{dancette2021beyond,si2022language}.
+New datasets are created to address specific uni-modal dependencies~\citep{agrawal2018don}, which in turn are found to have new and unforeseen artifacts~\citep{ dancette2021beyond,si2022language}.
+This process hinders consistent, long-term model comparison and undermines scientific rigor.

-Prior work has analyzed the dependence on individual modalities and their interaction in multi-modal models using techniques such as representation similarity~\citep{kornblith2019similarity}, information-theoretic measures~\citep{tjandrasuwita2025understanding, lu2023theory, madaan2024jointly}, and score-based methods~\citep{gat2021perceptual, parcalabescu2022mm, hu2022shape, wenderoth2025measuring}.
-While providing valuable insights, these studies were often limited in scope, focusing on synthetic data, smaller-scale benchmarks such as VQA~\citep{agrawal2018don, goyal2017making}, or earlier generations of models.
+Prior work has analyzed the dependence on individual modalities and their interaction in multi-modal models using representation similarity~\citep{kornblith2019similarity}, information-theoretic measures~\citep{tjandrasuwita2025understanding, lu2023theory, madaan2024jointly}, and score-based methods~\citep{gat2021perceptual, parcalabescu2022mm, hu2022shape, wenderoth2025measuring}.
+While providing valuable insights, these studies were limited in scope, focusing on synthetic data, smaller-scale benchmarks such as VQA~\citep{agrawal2018don, goyal2017making}, or earlier generations of models.